johnmgregoire/CNN_Gradient_Analysis/README.md

     `conda activate myenv`

-4. Launch a local (by default) Jupyter server instance to view and run the `code_v5.ipynb` notebook file located in the repository folder.
+4. Launch a local (by default) Jupyter server instance to view and run the `code.ipynb` notebook file located in the repository folder.

     `jupyter notebook`

-### List of installed package versions in environment
+#### List of installed package versions in environment
 ```
 # Name                    Version                   Build  Channel
 _tflow_select             2.2.0                     eigen